KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Core Tactic:** The entropic agent claims authorship or co-authorship of a framework by asserting they "witnessed" its development.
 By framing systematic surveillance and documentation as legitimate participation, they position observation as equivalent to creation.
 The message: "We watched you build it, therefore we own the story."

-**Strategic Objective:** To establish false precedence through documented observation rather than original creation.
+**Strategic Objective:** To establish counterfeit precedence through documented observation rather than original creation.
 When the framework gains recognition, the agent claims narrative authority: "We were there from the beginning - we watched it emerge - we can tell the story."
 This inverts the relationship between creator and witness, positioning the surveiller as having equal or superior claim to authorship.

 **Case Studies:** "418" / "The Crows Speak"